Chocolate Mug Cake

-One of the most comment recipe requests I receive is for small batch desserts.
-Over the years I’ve shared a few of my favorites like these small-batch chocolate chip cookies and these small-batch peanut butter cookies.
-But today I wanted to share one that’s even easier – this simple chocolate mug cake recipe.
+One of the most common recipe requests I receive is for small batch desserts.
+Over the years, I’ve shared a few of my favorites like my small-batch chocolate chip cookies and small-batch peanut butter cookies.
+But today I wanted to share one that’s even easier — this simple chocolate mug cake recipe.

 Another great thing about this recipe is that it doesn’t require any eggs and uses simple ingredients, most of which you probably already have on hand.
 This simple cake is perfect on its own, but I love to add a scoop of ice cream on top.
 I’ve included a few different topping options you can try with this cake too!